Skip to main content

 High-Efficiency 5.8-GHz Rectification Enabled by Doping-Optimized Quasi-Vertical GaN SBDs

-In this paper, the design and implementation of a high-efficiency, wide-dynamic-range 5.8 GHz rectifier is presented, enabled by doping-optimized quasi-vertical gallium nitride (GaN) Schottky barrier diodes (SBDs).
-To address the critical trade-off between forward conduction and reverse blocking characteristics at C-band frequencies, GaN SBDs with varying drift layer doping concentrations are fabricated and analyzed.
-Nonlinear loss modeling and simulations reveal that the device with a drift layer concentration of 2×1017 cm-3 yields the optimal performance.
-A doping-optimized quasi-vertical GaN SBD is fabricated, exhibiting excellent characteristics with a low turn-on voltage of 0.30 V, a breakdown voltage of 30 V, and a high cutoff frequency of 142 GHz.
-Leveraging the GaN SBD, a 5.8 GHz rectifier is designed with a peak efficiency of 70.8% at 15 dBm, and a wide power dynamic range of 19 dB (6-25 dBm), validating the proposed optimization strategy for C-band wireless power transfer.
+In this paper, a device-circuit co-design approach for a 5.8-GHz rectifier is presented, utilizing doping-optimized quasi-vertical gallium nitride (GaN) Schottky barrier diodes (SBDs).
+To overcome the inherent performance limitations of fixed-parameter commercial diodes, a reverse-design methodology is proposed.
+By mapping epitaxial doping concentrations to device electrical parameters and decomposing the nonlinear rectification losses, the impact of drift-layer doping on the conversion efficiency is systematically analyzed.
+The analysis reveals that an optimal doping concentration of 2×1017 cm-3 minimizes the dominant losses.
+Accordingly, a custom quasi-vertical GaN SBD is fabricated, exhibiting favorable electrical characteristics, including a low turn-on voltage of 0.30 V, a breakdown voltage of 30 V, and a high cutoff frequency of 142 GHz.
+Experimental results demonstrate that the fabricated 5.8-GHz rectifier achieves a peak conversion efficiency of 70.8% at 15 dBm and a wide dynamic range of 19 dB (6–25 dBm).
+This performance successfully validates the proposed device-level optimization strategy for C-band wireless power transfer applications.